MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-troubleshooting-23h2.md

 You can also collect diagnostic logs to help Microsoft identify and fix the issues.

-To collect logs for updates using the Azure portal. see [Use Azure Update Manager to update your Azure Stack HCI, version 23H2](../update/azure-update-manager-23h2.md#troubleshoot-updates).
+To collect logs for updates using the Azure portal, see [Use Azure Update Manager to update your Azure Stack HCI, version 23H2](../update/azure-update-manager-23h2.md#troubleshoot-updates).

 To collect logs for the update failures using PowerShell, follow these steps on the client that you're using to access your cluster: